AVI's 'Victoria' office is located on the territories of the Lək̓ʷəŋən (Lekwungen) speaking peoples of the Songhees and Esquimalt nations.

 - Volunteer Services provides an opportunity to give back to your community while developing invaluable training and work experience

-Services for people living with HIV/AIDS or Hepatitis C
+Services for people living with HIV and/or Hepatitis C

 - Short-term counseling focused on immediate needs and outcomes